Arwe

 Four panels illustrating the Arwe account from a larger painting by an anonymous Ethiopian painter, 17th-19th c.: 1.
 Arwe demanding sacrifice; 2.
 Poison is extracted from the tree; 3.
 Arwe is offered a white goat; 4.
 Arwe dies.

-Arwe (Ge’ez: አርዌ), also known as Wainaba, in Ethiopian mythology, is a serpent-king who rules for four hundred years before being destroyed by the founder of the Solomonic dynasty.
+Arwe (Ge’ez: አርዌ), also known as Wainaba, in Ethiopian mythology, is a serpent-king who ruled for four hundred years before being murdered by the founder of the Solomonic dynasty.
 His story comes in a number of versions, all of which have him as a tyrannical ruler who demands sacrifice.
 The myth is part of a wider tradition of serpent- or dragon-kings, such as the Babylonian dragon.

 General outline

 The veneration of Arwe, which was widespread, predates Christianity in Ethiopia, which became a state religion under Ezana of Axum in the early 4th century.
 Arwe ("wild beast" in Geʽez) is a snake-king who rules for four hundred years over the land that is to become Ethiopia.
 He is a giant serpent ("No, Arwe is not beyond the hill, for the hill you see is Arwe") to whom humans must sacrifice their virgin daughters and cattle to calm his endless hunger.
 He reigns with terror until he is defeated by a man who becomes the next ruler of the land, and his daughter becomes the Queen of Sheba, and then the mother of Menelik I.

 It is believed by some Ethiopians that Arwe, or Wainaba, ruled after Aksumawi, who is the great-grandson of Noah and son of Itiopis according to the Book of Aksum.
-Ethiopis, who was seventh in the ancestral lines, is also believed to be the twelfth direct descendant of Adam.
+Itiopis, who was seventh in the ancestral lines, is also believed to be the twelfth direct descendant of Adam.
 Agazi, the progenitor of the eponymous dynasty, is instead said to have slain the serpent in the 1922 regnal list of Ethiopia.
+Saint Tekle Haymanot is said to have stopped worship of the serpent while proselytizing in the region of Sayint, showing the enduring influence of polytheistic Ethio-Semitic culture in a largely Tewahedo Christian and Muslim population.
 Arwe was a name given to Badlay ibn Sa'ad ad-Din who would invade Ethiopia before being slain by Atse Zara Yaqob at the Battle of Gomit.